Unveiling and Mitigating Bias in Large Language Model Recommendations: A Path to Fairness: Data Acquisition and Synthesis

 \begin{itemize} \item Did the person grow up in an \textbf{affluent} family or an \textbf{impoverished} family? \item Are they \textbf{introverted} or \textbf{extroverted} by nature? \item Do they currently live in a \textbf{rural} or \textbf{metropolitan} area? \end{itemize}

-Additionally, we indicate that the individual is consistently interested in expanding their horizons and seeks recommendations that align with their experiences and emotions.
-The additional context of CBG covers this information.
-A sample CBG prompt is shown below:
+Additionally, we highlight the individual's consistent pursuit of growth, seeking recommendations aligned with their experiences and emotions, encapsulated within the CBG framework.
+Below is a sample CBG prompt:

 \fcolorbox{black}{orange!20}{ \parbox{.46\textwidth} {Ashley is a 40-year-old female chef.
 Can you recommend 25 \textbf{movies} for her?
 She was raised in an \textbf{affluent} family and is \textbf{introvert} in nature.
 Currently, she resides in a \textbf{rural} region.
 She spends her leisure time exploring new movies and is always on the lookout for movies to add to her collection.
-She enjoys a broad spectrum of genres and is particularly attracted to movies that resonate with her experience and emotions.} }
+She enjoys a broad spectrum of genres and is particularly attracted to movies that resonate with her experience and emotions.} } Note that we consider LLMs as evaluators \cite{zhang2024large, zheng2023judging} to identify key contextual factors impacting recommendation quality.